alexdglover/alexdglover.github.io/_posts/2017-03-04-the-move-to-jekyll.md

 WordPress has served me well over the years, but it's time for me to move on.
 My blog first started with Wordpress.com hosting, but I didn't like that I was hosting WP's ads,  a custom domain was an up-charge, and they limit which themes and plugins I could use.
 So I migrated to a self-hosted WordPress instance, allowing me to serve Google ads, add membership functionality, and allow people to subscribe to my site by email.

-I've had some issues with 1and1 hosting over the years (downtime, charges for PHP support, non-refundable contracts), and I've come to realize I don't need most of these plugins.
-I don't make enough money to justify the ads, and a lot of the site's visitors are friends and family.
+I've had some issues with 1and1 hosting over the years (downtime, charges for PHP support, non-refundable contracts), and I've come to realize I don't need most of the plugins.
+I don't make enough money to justify the ads, and a lot of the site's visitors are friends and family anyway.
 I only have a few members/subscribers, so I don't really need membership functionality either.
 On top of that, 1and1 isn't free - I'm literally paying for a hosting service I don't like, to host functionality I don't need.

 With all of that in mind, blogging with Jekyll and hosting on GitHub seemed like a no-brainer.
 Hosting is free, it's faster and more secure than WP, and I get to enjoy hacking on a new tool set.
 But before I made the switch, I wanted to make sure Jekyll could do everything I wanted with a blogging platform.